 We all laugh.
 Jack and Joan are staring intently at each other.

 I take Trudie’s hand.
 “You are great,” I drop the country persona.
 “Putting up with us, staying with the ‘Cliffies, going out on the football field, fending off upper-class snobs at private clubs, and eating pizza and ice cream all weekend.
-Please come back next weekend?”
+Please come back next week?”
 I ask.

 “Have you cleared it with Jack?
 He may not want to do it again.”

 “Are you kidding.
 Look at ‘em,” I point to the two of them holding hands and staring at each other.

 “I already asked her.
 It’s parents week at Smith and both our families are meeting each other.
 Maybe the next home game?”

 “That’s the Yale game in November.
 The Game.
 I already asked my twin sisters to come out from Iowa.”

 “Hell, no. They both date my best friend, the football player.”

 “Naw.
 He’s my best friend and the twins never bin apart.
 It’s a good match, let me assure ya.”

 “Well, we don’t want to get in the way for The Game.”